 Find out more…

-And see the MSA Cinematic Arts Facebook page, where students and their families find useful tips, informational articles, campus news and regular messages from Cinematic Arts Director Peter Ornstein.
+And see the MSA Cinematic Arts Facebook page, where students and their families find useful tips, informational articles, campus news and regular updates about MSA Cinematic Arts activities.

 Check out the short films created by MSA students, like “My Dearest Joy” (right), which won the Fall 2017 Film Challenge hosted by MSA.
 There are more student films available for viewing on the MSA YouTube channel.